MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
 For Quality Updates, this policy specifies the deadline in days before automatically scheduling and executing a pending restart outside of active hours.
 The deadline can be set between 2 and 30 days from the time the restart becomes pending.
-If configured, the pending restart will transition from Autorestart to Engaged restart (pending user schedule) to be executed automatically , within the specified period.
+If configured, the pending restart will transition from Autorestart to Engaged restart (pending user schedule) to be executed automatically, within the specified period.

 The system will reboot on or after the specified deadline.
 The reboot is prioritized over any configured Active Hours and any existing system and user busy checks.